Beyond the Curtain

 Beyond the Curtain is a 1960 British drama film written and directed by Compton Bennett, and starring Richard Greene and Eva Bartok.
-It was written by Bennett, Charles F. Blair and John Cresswell.
+It was written by Compton Bennett, and John Cresswell, based on the 1956 novel Thunder Above by Charles F. Blair and A. J. Wallis.

 Plot

 A refugee from East Germany finds herself trapped in her home city of Dresden when a plane she is travelling on between Berlin and West Germany is forced down.
 She is used by the Stasi, who want her to help them to find her dissident brother.